olgaliak/seismic-deeplearning/contrib/segyconverter/README.md

 There are several additional command line arguments that may be needed to load specific segy files (i.e. the byte locations for data headers may be different).
 Run --help to review the additional commands if needed.

+NOTE: Missing traces will be filled in with zero values.
+A future enhancement to this script should allow for specific values to be used that can be ignored during training.

 ## Testing

 Run pytest from the segyconverter directory to run the local unit tests